By , JD; and , JD, JD, MEM;

 Affected facilities.
 Facilities are subject to these requirements if they are required by OSHA to prepare and maintain a MSDS for a hazardous chemical and have such a chemical in amounts above the threshold levels at the facility.

 Hazardous chemicals.
 Facility owners or operators must submit a report for hazardous chemicals that are present at a facility at or in excess of 10,000 pounds at any point in time.
-EPCRA adopts the definition of “hazardous chemical” from 29 C.F.R. § 1910.1200(c) , but excludes several categories like food regulated by the FDA, substances used for household and research purposes, etc.
+EPCRA adopts the definition of “hazardous chemical” from , but excludes several categories like food regulated by the Food and Drug Administration, substances used for household and research purposes, etc.

 MSDS alternative.
 The facility can submit a list of hazardous chemicals instead of submitting a MSDS for each such chemical.
 The list must include: the hazardous chemicals for which the facility is required to have a MSDS, the chemical or common name of each chemical, and the hazardous components of each chemical.